efJerryYang/gomoku-online/docs/setup-and-run-the-project.md

 mvn clean package  # Build an executable jar file for the backend project
 ```

 After building the package, you can find the `jar` file in the `target` directory.
-You can run the following to run the server:
+You can run the following to start the server at `localhost:8080`:

 ```sh
 cd target/